Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 ### Schema migration from Schema registry to Klaw

 Backing up schemas from the schema registry is essential for ensuring recovery in the event of server failures or unexpected disasters.
-While schemas are typically stored in a Kafka topic with replication, there may be cases where retrieving them is difficult or impossible.
+While schemas are typically stored in a Apache Kafka® topic with replication, there may be cases where retrieving them is difficult or impossible.

 Klaw simplifies this by connecting directly to the schema registry server, retrieving all available schemas associated